jewelsofthought/neshama/site/posts/qkab/line.md

 ## Spiritual equations

 Taking a mathematical approach to the spiritual realm, we seek spiritual equations with which we can express the dynamics of the system we are in.
 There may be a spiritual calculus which can be used to describe the interactions that is coherent.
-Just as mathematics described in well-defined symbols large portions of our interactions with the world around us, so this spiritual mathematics could challenge much of the flotsam that floats around the central lake, as well as making some of it more accessible to any who are willing to learn the language of such symbols.
+Just as mathematics described in well-defined symbols large portions of the elements and their interactions in the world around us[^1], so this spiritual mathematics could challenge much of the flotsam that floats around the central lake, as well as making some of it more accessible to any who are willing to learn the language of such symbols.

 This is what I believe forays like the Kabbalah, which I refer to as a spiritual science, are.
 It is a language, experientially explored, that is more capable of expressing much of the spiritual realm that we encounter and interact with.